0xSero/partisia-docs/docs/smart-contracts/gas/gas-price-table-overview.md

 | EVN oracle               | 25,000                                                                                                           | Contract                                       |
 The source for the fees are the [Partisia Blockchain yellow paper](https://drive.google.com/file/d/1OX7ljrLY4IgEA1O3t3fKNH1qSO60_Qbw/view).

-### Where does the payment end up?
+### Where is the payment ultimately allocated?
-When network, storage and WASM execution fees are paid, the gas is distributed among the block producers based on per.
+When network, storage, and WASM execution fees are paid, the gas is distributed among the block producers based on performance.
 When ZK fees are paid, the gas is distributed among the contract's associated ZK nodes on the blockchain.